LazaUK/SmartEdge-Brainium/README.md

 - user_id
 - device_id

+> Don't forget to download [SSL certificate](https://brainium.blob.core.windows.net/public/docs/cacert.crt) as advised in Brainium API documentation and save it to the same directory where you would keep provided Python file.

 You may also need to install 2 additional libraries for Python:
 > Paho MQTT client+server package
 ```